mxgrn/pairs.one/README.md

 * Update `web/static/elm/I18n/Fr.elm`

-* Copy `web/templates/page/index.en.html.eex` to `web/templates/page/index.fr.html.eex` and translate it
+* As the `web/templates/page/index.en.html.eex` reference page may have changed significantly, you may have to copy it to `web/templates/page/index.fr.html.eex` again and translate it.
+It is recommended to keep your previous translated file aside in order to reuse some previous locales in the new translated HTML file

 ### In any cases